Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Introduction

 for a given integer $m\geq1$ and $a,b>0$.
 We show\footnote{See Lemma~\ref{lem_1} in Section~\ref{sec4}.} that for every $m\ge1$ and $0<b<1$, the smallest~$a$~(tightest upper bound) for which (\ref{gen_ineq1}) holds is $\theta_m(b)$ as defined in (\ref{theta_func}).
-Consequently, we obtain a sequence of concentration bounds for Gaussian quadratic chaos that are written in terms of Schatten norms of~$A$.\footnote{See Subsection~I.C for the definition of Schatten $p$-norm.} \begin{proposition} Let $m\geq1$ be an integer, $0<b<1$ and $\|A\|_{m+1}$ be Schatten norm of order $m+1$ for a symmetric matrix $A$.
+Consequently, we obtain a sequence of concentration bounds for Gaussian quadratic chaos that are written in terms of Schatten norms of~$A$.\footnote{See Subsection~I.C for the definition of Schatten $p$-norm.} \begin{theorem} Let $m\geq1$ be an integer, $0<b<1$, $\|A\|_{m+1}$ be Schatten norm of order $m+1$ for a symmetric matrix $A$ and $r(A)$ be the rank of $A$.
 Then

 where\footnote{The function $\Lambda(t,a)$ in (\ref{en_exp}) and the functions $\Lambda_m(t,b)$ in (\ref{Lambda_m}) are not related. }

 and